MacHooper/full-stack-dev/SQL/Notes/CRUD Application.md

 ## 9. Using sessions in controllers

 Commits can succeed or fail.
-On fail, we want to rollback the session to avoid potential implicit commits done by the database.
+On fail,  want to rollback the session to avoid potential implicit commits done by the database.
 Good practice is to close connections at the end of every session

 #### Pattern (try-except-finally)